 If the drivers are installed properly, but TrainerRoad cannot find the ANT+ USB stick, there may be conflicting programs as only one program can access the ANT+ USB stick at a time.

-Check for Garmin ANT Agent in the system tray.
+Check for Garmin ANT Agent, or Garmin Express in the system tray.
 If that program is on, make sure you exit it.
 See screenshot examples below, or watch this video on How to Disable Garmin ANT Agent.

 Garmin Express (PC)